lighttroupe/luz-gtk/README.md

 1. Clone this repository.

-2. Install dependencies as described in README.
+2. Install dependencies as described in the INSTALL file.

 3. Run 'make' in the root directory to build Input Manager and Spectrum Analyzer